emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/orr-dcr.md

 ## Objective Response Rate (ORR)

 In medicine, a **response rate** is the percentage of patients whose cancer shrinks or disappears after treatment.
 When used as a clinical endpoint for clinical trials of cancer treatments, this often called the **objective response rate (ORR)**.
 The FDA definition of ORR is *"the proportion of patients with tumor size reduction of a predefined amount and for a minimum time period"*.

+When defined in this manner, ORR is a direct measure of drug antitumor activity, which can be evaluated in a single-arm study.
+Stable disease should not be a component of ORR.
+Stable disease can reflect the natural history of disease, whereas tumor reduction is a direct therapeutic effect.

 ## Disease Control Rate (DCR)